 In this American article we can certainly see the parallels to our own history.
 What happened?
 Who is to blame for the demise of an entire way of life?
 For the collapse of rural America and Australia?
 It’s the policy that interferes with the natural rules of supply and demand and encourages farmers to “get big or get out.”
 It is the endless export rhetoric instead of encouraging local food systems.
 It’s the high grain feeding, the borrowing to expand, more expensive inputs like seed, chemicals and equipment.
 See this short documentary about how industrial agriculture can rob both local economies and international economies when exports dominate and local food is neglected: Too much Milk in Europe The rot goes deep…

 Important social and mental health issues still go unaddressed

 Many Australian organisations involved in suicide prevention and research are doing a good job at offering support, however they still do not address some core issues.
 This is alarming.
 Consider the two following statements:

 Farmers are unlikely to consider suicide if they can make a fair living doing what they love while receiving direct support and a fair price from a grateful community who know the true value of the product in its natural form, like fresh, unprocessed milk.

-Research into the microbiome show people are less likely to suffer from depression and other disorders when their guts are packed with diverse species of beneficial bacteria protecting them from pathogens in the food system.
+Research into the microbiome show people are less likely to suffer from depression and other disorders when their guts are packed with diverse species of beneficial microbes protecting them from pathogens in the food system.